 When you join us, you will study options in painting, sculpture, printmaking, video and photography, while also studying drawing and contextual and professional studies.

-As you progress into year two of the Fine Art (Hons) at the De Montfort University you’ll develop your individual studio practice in one or more of these areas.
+As you progress into year two of the Fine Art (Hons) BA programme offered at De Montfort University you’ll develop your individual studio practice in one or more of these areas.
 You’ll then have the opportunity to explore a range of approaches to fine art via projects, workshops and self-directed study.

 Get more detailsVisit official programme website